redhat-appstudio/infra-deployments/README.md

 If you want to reset your enviroment you can run the script `./hack/upstream-mode.sh` to reset everything including your cluster to `https://github.com/redhat-appstudio/infra-deployments.git` and match the upstream config.

 Note running these scripts in a clone repo will have no effect as the repo will remain `https://github.com/redhat-appstudio/infra-deployments.git`

-### Optional: Configure HAS GitHub Organization

-After deployment `has` application is failing to start.
-It's trying to connect to default github organization and credentials are not set.

-To run HAS in development mode, you need to set custom GitHub organization and token.

-Steps:
-1) Create organization in GitHub
-2) Create user token with permissions:
-    - `repo`
-    - `delete_repo`
-3) Set environment variables (for preview mode in `hack/preview.env`):
-    - `MY_GITHUB_ORG`
-    - `MY_GITHUB_TOKEN`
-4) Run `./hack/development-mode.sh` or `./hack/preview.sh`
-5) Trigger update in ArgoCD and delete `application-service-controller-manager` pod manually or run `oc rollout restart -n application-service deployment/application-service-controller-manager`

 # App Studio Build System